Pennoyer v. Neff: Lower court ruling

 The decision of the United States District Court for the District of Oregon was made by Matthew Deady.
 His diaries have been preserved, and provide much information about his thoughts on the parties.
 He interacted with Mitchell and Pennoyer a fair amount, and had a negative view of each.
 However he held a much deeper dislike for Mitchell, whom he viewed as untrustworthy and immoral.
 Deady's diary entries concerning Mitchell (whom he started to refer to as Hipple) became increasingly acrimonious over the years, especially as Mitchell got deeper into politics.
 In 1873, Mitchell had been at the center of a corruption inquiry as part of his Senate election campaign.
 Mitchell characteristically escaped further investigation by bribing the Attorney General at the time, George Henry Williams.
 Deady's disgust at the entire affair was well chronicled in his diary, and his total lack of trust in Mitchell's character was reflected in his decision.

 Deady's narrow decision in favor of Neff is described by Dean Perdue as surprisingly modern, though quite conservative in its approach.
 Deady focuses mostly on due process.
-The Due Process Clause of the United States Constitution requires that defendants to a lawsuit be properly notified, i.e. given judicial notice.
+The Due Process Clause of the United States Constitution requires that defendants to a lawsuit be properly notified.
 In an ideal world, every defendant would be personally handed the summons of a lawsuit, but the expense and inefficiency of this method results in other options for giving notice.
 Mitchell, in his lawsuit, gave an affidavit that he didn't know the precise location of Neff.
 But Mitchell gave no detail as to what steps he had taken to ascertain this.
 Deady, likely motivated by Mitchell's reputation for untrustworthiness, singled out the lack of detail in the affidavit as evidence that Mitchell had in fact taken no action to diligently search for Neff.
 Only after a diligent search had failed should Mitchell have been allowed to publish notice in a newspaper.
 Deady further calls out Mitchell's choice of a regional religious newspaper as not giving appropriate notice.
 A newspaper not well read in Oregon, let alone outside of the state, could hardly be expected to reach Neff.
 Deady's narrow approach focusing on whether Mitchell had done his due diligence represented his poor view of Mitchell and the high likelihood of fraud in the case.
 Dean Perdue thinks that Deady's narrow, notice based approach would have also worked well at the Supreme Court, but the Supreme Court took up the case with broad issues in mind.